479-783-8000

 Jack’s story

-Jack is a 35-year old roofer from Ozark, Arkansas who suffered a spinal injury while performing his job duties.
-Because his injury was work-related, he reported the incident to his employer after receiving medical attention.
+Jack, a 35-year-old roofer from Ozark, Arkansas, suffered a severe spinal injury while performing his job.
+The injury was work-related, so Jack reported the incident to his employer after seeking medical attention.

 How can we help?